 Yes, hog plums are edible.
-Many people assume that, because of the spines and the tough, leathery skin, hog plums are some inedible variant of the more common plums we see on the shelves.
-But the hog plum is enjoyed all across South America and up into Mexico, as well as in Africa and Asia.
+Many people assume that, because of the spines and the tough, leathery skin, that they’re some inedible variant of the more common plums we see on the shelves.
+But this plum is enjoyed all across South America and up into Mexico, as well as in Africa and Asia.

 What Color Are Hog Plum Flowers?

-Hog plum flowers are a brilliant white with protruding yellow stamens.
-They grow off the branches of the hog plum tree in a frond-like manner.
+The flowers are a brilliant white with protruding yellow stamens.
+They grow off the branches of the plum tree in a frond-like manner.
 They look unique, having a distinct roughness that differentiates them from the more dainty Santa Rosas and Myroballans of the world.

 Are Hog Plums Sweet?

-Hog plums are very sweet but also have lingering hints of tartness and bitterness as well as a very acidic bite.
-I would compare a hog plum to a pear with a shot of lime juice and just a hint of turpentine.
-Every taste of a hog plum is an adventure, and connects you with a tropical world just ripe with peoples and cultures.
+The plums are very sweet but also have lingering hints of tartness and bitterness as well as a very acidic bite.
+I would compare it to a pear with a shot of lime juice and just a hint of turpentine.
+Every bite of this plum is an adventure, and connects you with a tropical world just ripe with peoples and cultures.

 Are Hog Plums Good for Baking?

 Because of the large stones and hard-to-separate spines, people don’t usually bake with hog plums.
 They are commonly used in jellies, juices, jams, or eaten out of hand or pickled.
-There are abundant uses for the hog plum from across south and central America, but none of them include baking.
+There are abundant uses for these plums from across south and central America, but none of them include baking.

 All in all, the hog plum is a semi-sweet, semi-tart plum that grows on 15-22 meter high trees, typically in the tropical Americas.
-Although there aren’t many hog plum trees growing in the US, you can still grow them in your backyard with little to no effort.
+Although there aren’t many of these exotic plum trees growing in the US, you can still grow them in your backyard with little to no effort.
 However, growers in tropical climates will have better luck.